Welcome to the tiny vegan life!

 Here you will find find some thought provoking articles, a call to question what you believe and an encouragement to think about topics that may not pertain to everyday practical veganism, from food all the way to vegan potting soil or vegan contraception!
 Including this kind of reflection helps us to answer our own questions from a different perspective.
 Short, practical posts in the form of quick recipes or tips, as well as product reviews, how-to’s, which is best – type articles have their place here too.

 I feel like there is no perfect person, and there is no perfect vegan, and being vegan does not make us perfect.
 But if we strive to better ourselves, we must do so by always trying to be ‘in the know’.

 On my own vegan journey, I’ve made mistakes, done a lot of research and learned a lot.
 I’ve spent so much time on so many different blogs and YouTube channels and books.
-I love so many of them, but I have never found one that compiled all the answers I was looking for.
+I love so many of them, but I have a special kind of admiration towards those that strive to cover all sorts of topics and choose to treat no subject as off-limits.
 Of course, I am by no means suggesting that my blog is comprehensive enough to include everything one could wish to know about the vegan lifestyle, but it is a place where no topic must be excluded, at least for now.
-And if I ever find one message that I am truly one of the best at delivering, then I might choose to do so…
+And if I ever find one message that I can feel confident about being one of the best at delivering, then I might choose to do so…

 Who am I?